Scatterplots: Add custom lines and areas

 Here are examples you can copy & paste in the field.
-You might need to adjust the numbers, since your x-axis and y-axis range might differ from the one in which we tried
+You might need to adjust the numbers, since your horizontal axis and vertical axis range might differ from the one in which we tried

 |y = 50||Created a horizontal line that goes all the way through the chart on the height of y = 50.|